Codykilpatrick/Celestia/packages/celestia-database/README.md

 Celestia database package

 # Usage
+create the neon database:
+`createdb celestia`

-To connect to a neon database:
+To connect to a local database:
 `yarn db:connect`

-Navigate to the GraphQL interface:
+Navigate to the GraphQL database:
 `http://[::1]:5678/graphql`